sandialabs/xsec/README.md

 # xsec
 This is a collection of the openly available public release nucelar data evaluations.
-This repository for cross-section datasets i sprovided in order to support the regression test found in the NJOY2016 and MANIPULATE-2020 codes.
+This repository for cross-section datasets is provided in order to support the regression test found in the NJOY2016 and MANIPULATE-2020 codes.
 The publically available sources for the included files are:

 ENDF/B-VIII.0	https://www.nndc.bnl.gov/endf-b8.0/